orojuan/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The variables included in this dataset are:
+We begin by reading the input file.
+The variables included in the dataset are:

 * **steps:** Number of steps taking in a 5-minute interval (missing values are coded as NA).
 * **date:** The date on which the measurement was taken in YYYY-MM-DD format.